cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 The right-hand side is taken as is as the unwrapped right-hand side.

-If a function tag was given, the reference is replaced by the result of applying the unpacking function to be computed to the left and right-hand sides.
+If a function tag was given, the reference is replaced by the result of applying the indicated unpacking function with the left-hand side as its first argument and the right-hand side as its second.
 The unpacking function is defined by the definition of the tag number supplied.
 If that definition does not define an unpacking function, the result